transcelerate/ddf-home/tools.md

   </tr>
   <tr>
    <td><strong>Purpose</strong></td>
-   <td>Determine the current state of your organization on the DDF maturity curve</td>
+   <td>Determine the current state of your organization on the DDF Change Management Journey</td>
   </tr>
   <tr>
    <td><strong>Outcome</strong></td>
-   <td>Obtain a clear understanding of where your organization aligns to on the DDF Maturity curve</td>
+   <td>Obtain a clear understanding of where your organization aligns to on the DDF Change Management Journey</td>
   </tr>
   <tr>
    <td><strong>Action Steps</strong></td>